-Non-executive director fees for 2020 are tabulated in the Implementation report on page 134.
+Non-executive director fees for 2023 are tabulated in the Implementation report below.

 USE AND JUSTIFICATION OF REMUNERATION BENCHMARKS

-The Remuneration Committee reviews remuneration and Board leading practice and remuneration trends in order to assess competitiveness in the market.
+The Remuneration Committee reviews remuneration and Board-leading practice and remuneration trends to assess competitiveness in the market.
 External remuneration benchmark reviews published by PwC, EY and the Institute of Directors in South Africa are reviewed and taken into account when determining pay levels and structures.